the-deep/deep-experiments/docs/source/modeling/tracking.rst

 - The key of the deployment is creating a class that inherits from `mlflow.pyfunc.PythonModel` with a `predict()` function.
 - That class is pickled and logged as artifact of the training.
 At inference time it will be used to make predictions.

+Additionally, consider the following for more configurable deployment:

+- *Dynamic inference parameters*: Store inference hyperparameters (e.g., batch size or thresholds) as a separate artifact in MLFlow.
+Use `artifacts` options in `log_model` and then retrieve the file using the `context` object provided by the MLFlow in `load_context` or `predict`.
+- *Multiple outputs*: `predict` function can return a Pandas DataFrame object.
+Employ it if the model has multiple targets or for providing logits scores for dynamic threshold adjusting on the client-side.
+- *Serving labels*: Log a separate artifact in MLFlow for the client-side to map predictions back to human-readable labels.